Dissertation Research Help: How to Read a Scholarly Article

 Here's a secret that your professors may not disclose to you: you do not have to read an entire scholarly article closely in order to grasp its argument.
 This video from the Kishwaukee College Library recommends having a clear sense of your research question when you delve into an article.
 Once you've got a clear question, you can skim, and focus on the portions of the article that are directly relevant to your dissertation research.
 If you're reading on a computer, you can even use your browser's “find” option to look for relevant keywords within the article.

 Our dissertation consultants can help you with your research.
 Our PhD-level research services can help you develop and refine your research strategy.
 Once you've written your literature review, hand it over to a Thesis Editor – we'll make sure it's complete, effective, and persuasive.
-From dissertation coaching to dissertation formatting, we provide the services you need to produce an outstanding dissertation. < Dissertation Help: Should You Write a Digital Dissertation?
-Great Gifts for Graduate Students >
+From dissertation coaching to dissertation formatting, we provide the services you need to produce an outstanding dissertation. < Self-Care During COVID-19 EndNote: An Introduction >

 Tagged under: General Dissertation